Spain’s Basque Country Offers a Captivating Wine Travel Experience Unlike Any Other

 While each of Spain’s wine regions is worth visiting, there’s one that needs a place on every wine tourist’s list for its absolute uniqueness and character: Basque Country.

-Basque Country, Euskadi as it’s known in the Basque language, is a rugged coastal community isolated by mountain valleys and the Bay of Biscay.
-Located in northern Spain near the French border, the Basque region is a politically autonomous community with deeply rooted cultural traditions, an ancient language and distinctive cuisine.
+Basque Country, or Euskadi as it’s known in the Basque language, is a rugged coastal community isolated by mountain valleys and the Bay of Biscay.
+Located in northern Spain near the French border, the Basque region is a politically autonomous community with deeply rooted cultural traditions, an ancient language, and distinctive cuisine.

 The Basque people are thought to be one of Europe’s oldest races with music, dancing, food and wine unlike any other culture.
 They are lively, imaginative, and passionate about their history, fishing and their autonomy.

 Bilbao, famed for its Museo de Guggenheim, is the largest city within Basque Country.
 It is the center of industry and a significant port city.
-It’s a living juxtaposition with shipyards, iron ore and steel factories amidst modern architectural masterpieces and a 14th century medieval district with the city’s lively pintxos bars.
+It’s a living juxtaposition with shipyards, iron ore and steel factories amidst modern architectural masterpieces and a 14th-century medieval district with the city’s lively pintxos bars.

 Nearby Gernika-Luma (Guernica) is brimming with history, made famous worldwide by Pablo Picasso’s epic portrayal of the air raid carried out by Nazi Germany at the request of General Franco, Spain’s Nationalist dictator.

 Further east along the coast are the cities of Getaria and San Sebastián, the latter among the region’s best-known seaside resort areas teeming with beaches, festivals and a vibrant gastronomic scene.
+If you’re considering visiting Basque Country from San Sebastián, we highly recommend that you schedule a private, personalized tour with our friend Ernest of Ikusnahi Tours.
+His enthusiastic personality and local insight will give you an experience you’ll cherish for a lifetime.

 Getaria, to the west of San Sebastián, is a quieter beach community frequented more by Spanish vacationers than international tourists and is home to dozens of highly-acclaimed pintxos cafes, as well as the 14th century Iglesia de San Salvador.